1n4r1/1n4r1.github.io/_posts/2020-02-01-MITRE-ATTCK-summary.md

 1. <a href="https://mitre-attack.github.io/attack-navigator/">ATT&CK navigator</a>

-### 6. FAQ
+### 7. FAQ
 * <a href="https://attack.mitre.org/resources/getting-started/">Frequently Asked Questions</a>

-### 7. Conclusion
+### 8. Conclusion

-Please some one give me a correction if there are some incorrect description!!
+Please someone give me a correction if there is an incorrect description or lacking information!!